-(Keep It Simple Securities) are an iteration of SAFE notes.
-There are two versions: one which is similar to a convertible note because there is a maturity date (18 months) and a guaranteed version that offers a certain converstion value in equity.
+KISS notes are iterations of SAFE notes.
+There are two versions: one which is similar to a convertible note because there is a maturity date (18 months) and a guaranteed version that offers a certain conversion value in equity.
 The second converts to equity and does not have a guaranteed interest rate or maturity dates.
-All KISS contain a MFN clause.
+All KISS contain an MFN clause.
 KISS noted usually have a minimum financing round of $1 million, and convert to equity at that value.
 If there is a sale of the company prior to equity conversion, the investor can choose to receive a multiple of their investment or convert at the valuation cap or assigned value, similar to a SAFE note.
-Unlike SAFE notes, KISS notes can often be transferred to anyone, at any time.
+Unlike with SAFE notes, one can transfer SAFE notes to anyone, anytime.

-Regulation D of the Securities and Exchange Commission is similar to Reg A+,; but is only open to accredited investors.
-Reg D is typically offered under two rules, 506(b) private placements (no general solicitation), and 506(c) which can be done on portals such as WeFunder.
-It’s much less burdensome on the startup and far fewer disclosures are required, so it’s much easier and cheaper for the issuers.
+Regulation D of the Securities and Exchange Commission is similar to Reg A+; but is only open to accredited investors.
+Reg D is typically offered under two rules, 506(b) private placements (no general solicitation), and 506(c).
+One can do these using portals such as Wefunder.
+It’s much less burdensome on the startup and requires far fewer disclosures, so it’s much easier and cheaper for the issuers.